Pardon: China

 The 1954 Constitution of China made provision for amnesties and pardons, both of which were to be powers of the Standing Committee of the National People's Congress.
-The amnesty or pardon would then be issued by the President.
-Chairman Mao Zedong & President Liu Shaoqi released the first-time pardon in 1959.
+The amnesty or pardon would then be issued by the president.
+Chairman Mao Zedong and President Liu Shaoqi released the first-time pardon in 1959.

 The later three constitutions promulgated in 1975, 1978, and 1982 all removed provision amnesty and only kept pardons.
-In China, pardons are decided by the National Standing Committee of the People's Congress and issued by the President.
+In China, pardons are decided by the National Standing Committee of the People's Congress and issued by the president.

 Egypt

-On September 23, 2015, president Abdel Fattah el-Sisi issued a pardon freeing 100 activists, including Al Jazeera journalists Mohamed Fahmy and Baher Mohamed.
+On 23 September 2015, President Abdel Fattah el-Sisi issued a pardon freeing 100 activists, including Al Jazeera journalists Mohamed Fahmy and Baher Mohamed.